ianhi/jupyter-microscopy/README.md

-## Design
+## ROADMAP
+Mostly created by looking through the options that FIJI provides and picking out the ones that seem useful and that aren't already sastified by something like scikit-image or just generic numpy functions

+- [ ] Adjust image brightness and contrast
+    - skimage auto isn't always great, get whatever FIJI auto does
+- [ ] Image Stack viewer
     - Use [PIMS](https://github.com/soft-matter/pims) to store image data
-   - no reason to reinvent the wheel on this on
-- components hopefully slot in well together
+- [ ] Region of interest selectors
+    - ipysegment probably will be helpful for this.
+    - also see https://github.com/ideonate/jupyter-innotater for bounding boxes
+- [ ] Basic image annotation (i.e. mspaint drawing)
+    - surely this already exists?

+Need to make sure that everything exposes the relevant variables in such a way that they can be `jslink`ed together in order to achieve goal 2.